28 June, 2022

 - Create a positive perception of your company for the public.

-In short, the self-employed can change their business addresses through HMRC.
-If your business is registered with Companies House, you can download an AD01 form on the government website and send it by post or use the online service to your company’s registered office address.
+If your business is already registered with Companies House, you can download an AD01 form from the government website and send it by post or use the online service to change your company’s registered office address.
 Keep in mind that if your address changes, Companies House must be informed within 14 days.
+If you’re a sole trader, you should change your address within your personal tax account on the HMRC website.

-We’ve already posted detailed instructions on how to change a registered business address, so check out the full article.
+We’ve already posted detailed instructions on how to change a registered office address, so check out the full article.

 Can you use your home address?